Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

+# Revision 1.0.1 Python-Requests
+  - added python requests and colorama installations to fix_missing and fix_all

 # Revision 1.0.0 Atom replaces Gedit
   - pimpmykali has reached a state of consistency and stability in the function it preforms version is being bumped to v1.0.0 to be more in line with version numbering standards.